jhpyle/docassemble/_docs/config.md

 ec2 ip url: http://169.254.169.254/latest/meta-data/local-ipv4
 {% endhighlight %}

+### <a name="kubernetes"></a>kubernetes

+If you are running **docassemble** from within a [Kubernetes] deployment, add this to your Configuration

+{% highlight yaml %}
+kubernetes: True
+{% endhighlight %}

+This is necessary because when **docassemble** runs in a [multi-server arrangement], each **docassemble** web server instance needs to allow other **docassemble** web instances to send messages to it through [supervisor].
+Each web server instance advertises the hostname or IP address through which its [supervisor] can be accessed.
+Normally, this can be obtained using the computer's hostname, but within a [Kubernetes] cluster, this hostname is not one that other web servers can resolve.
+If `kubernetes` is set to `True`, then **docassemble** will use the IP address of the Pod as the hostname.

 ## <a name="api privileges"></a>API usage

 By default, only users with privileges of `admin` or `developer` may